TeachersFirst's Audio Books

 This site includes advertising.

 In the ClassroomThe articles are short and interesting, a perfect match for non-fiction reading comprehension.
 With so many different activities to choose from, it will be easy for the classroom teacher to differentiate.
 There is an mp3 audio version of each article so students can listen as they read.
 Assign small groups of students to present the news each week, using the interactive whiteboard to show others the country and city from which the article originated.
 Make the newscasting experience even more real by having students read scripts of these news stories or their own original stories using a Easyprompter, reviewed here.
-Students can then go to another news source such as "Mapeas" (reviewed here) and click on the country of origin to see what else is happening in the news there.
-For a project, have the small groups create a "talking map" using a site such as Woices (beta) (reviewed here).
+Students can then go to another news source such as 4 News Wall, reviewed here, to see what else is happening in the news.
+For a project, have the small groups create a "talking map" using a site such as Zeemaps, reviewed here.
 This site allows students to create audio recordings AND choose a location (where their article/story took place).
 What a fabulous way to share the article with the rest of the class!

 GradesK to 1